 - Carry on suitcase – A small carry on sized suitcase with spinner wheels is the best luggage for Japan.
 Why?
 You’ll be climbing lots of stairs at train stations, navigating crowded metros and storing in overhead luggage compartments on a Shinkansen.
 Don’t be the jerk who takes up a whole row of seats on a crowded train because their suitcase is so big.

 - Backpack – In addition to a carry on suitcase I would also bring along a backpack.
 A small folding backpack like this makes an excellent Japan travel backpack.
 It folds up and you can store it in your luggage when not using it.
+If you’re not confident you can pack everything into a carry on suitcase then bring along a bigger backpack that is still carry on sized.
+This post has some awesome travel backpacks for women.

 - Crossbody Travel Purse – I find a crossy body bag like this the most useful travel purse.